 Control of roundworm infections is based on treatment with medication, improved sanitation and health education.
 Treatments usually work well but wiping out (eradication of) roundworm infections from tropical countries presents a major challenge.
 However, some eradication programmes (notably for guinea worm disease) have been effective in reducing the burden of infection.

 - Mebendazole is the usual medicine used for children aged over 1 year, and for adults who are not pregnant or breastfeeding.
 It comes as a tablet or drink.
 You take a dose twice a day for three days.
 (Note: mebendazole is recommended in UK guidelines for treatment from the age of 1 year.
-However, strictly speaking, it is not licensed for use in children younger than 2 years of age).
+However, strictly speaking, it is not licensed for use in children younger than 2 years of age and so specialist advice should be sought for children in this age group.)

 - Other medicines such as albendazole, levamisole, and ivermectin are used in countries where roundworms are common.
 They are not often used in the UK unless under the advice of a specialist.